 How I Avoided a Major Financial Crisis

-Halfway through the MBA studies, I made the decision to purchase property.
+Halfway through my MBA studies, I made the decision to purchase property.
 Looking back, I can now see how crazy that was.
 I was not making a lot of money, so my finances dictated that I could do one or the other, not both.
 However, I did not see it that way when I approached the bank for a loan.

 Fortunately, the property deal was not finalised until a year later.
 But there was some overlap because the property deal came through when I was still financing the MBA.
-It meant that I had to dip into my savings and make some serious cuts in my personal life.
+It meant that I had to dip into my savings and make some serious cut backs in my personal life.
 But I had saved a good portion of the funds for the MBA, so that was a little ease.

 Because I had made up in mind that I would get an MBA with no debt behind my name, it was relatively easy to borrow funds to purchase a property.
 This is another reason why I was glad that I did not get a student loan – it would have significantly altered my debt to income ratio.